p--q/TCU/README.md

 ## Known Issues

-- Anchors output by wtree() method other than services, interfaces, exceptions, Structs are invalid. ex. enum, Typedef.
+- Anchors output by wtree() method other than services, interfaces, exceptions, Structs are invalid. ex. enum, typedef.

 - wtree() method can be executed only once per process.